-Palm Springs Art Museum will reopen the Architecture and Design Center, Edward Harris Pavilion in September 2021 with the exhibition The Modern Chair.
+Palm Springs Art Museum will reopen the Architecture and Design Center, Edwards Harris Pavilion in September 2021 with the exhibition The Modern Chair.

 This special exhibition will follow a timeline of the development of the modern chair starting with the famous Thonet “B-9” bentwood armchair (circa 1905), which is widely considered the first modern chair.
 Le Corbusier frequently used it in his early architecture as there was no other modern furniture readily available at the time.
 The Modern Chair will trace the evolution from the first cantilevered example by Mart Stam, and then onward to designs of current times including examples by Cini Boeri, the Campana Brothers, Charles and Ray Eames, Frank Gehry, Eileen Gray, George Nakashima, Charlotte Perriand, Rudolph Schindler, among many others.
 Technological and stylistic advances pushed chair design forward at a breakneck speed in the 20th century like no other time before.
 The exhibition will also contain important examples of 21st century as well.